rsksmart/rns-sdk/README.md

 ## Features

+- .rsk domains:
+  - availability and prices
+  - registrations

 - Manage domains:
   - Set subdomain owner
+  - Get/set domain owner
+  - Get/set domain resolver

-- Manage resolver:
+- Manage resolution:
-  - Set and get `addr`
+  - Get/set `addr` resolution

 ## Usage

-The library supports 2 modules:
+The library supports 3 modules:
-- .rsk domains registrations
+- .rsk domains registrations using `RSKRegistrar`
-- RNS domains admin
+- RNS domains admin using `RNS`
-- Domain address resolution
+- Domain address resolution using `AddrResolver`

 You will need to use this addresses to initialize the library: